MagneticSoul7/Mini-Project/README.md

 ## Usage

+-Instructions for use.
-Provide instructions and examples for use.
-Include screenshots as needed.
+-Examples for use.
+-Screenshots.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax: